dDenVil/Microclimate_control_system_as_diploma_work/README.md

 - It was working only as stand;
 - Big amount of cheap female header connectors didn't give a stable connection  (falling appart);
 - Splitted PCB on 2 parts (falling appart);
-- Bad and weak power supplies (it could restart because of "huge" load)
+- Bad and weak power supplies (it could restart because of "huge" load);
-- Code was such a mess, I didn't use funcions enough
+- Code was such a mess, I didn't use funcions enough;
+- Excessive components (some of them was unnecessary, like IR-remote).

+**How I would do it now:**
+- Change Arduino to ESP8266 (smth that have WI-FI module).
+And I would have access through telegram bot;
+- Don't try to add everything you can in hardware/software (IR control, SD-card, camera, energy saving, battery mode);
+- Choose functionality as small as you can (I mean don't add battery, if supposed to work from grid);
+- Control panel change to encoder;
+- Use EEPROM to save main parameters;
+- Don't make compositions of 2 PCB, voltage regulator.
+Make it all on one board;
+- Use good header connectors;
+- Devide code on few files (main, functions, pics);
+- The more simple code the better;
+- Dont' be shy to use resistors;
+- Comment your code;
+- Think about power supply and its power;

+Anyway it was my first experience in making smth like this and developing PCB's.
+Good that I took lessons out of this.